 The extended learning time, student activities, and programs including academic, culture, service, leadership, intramural and recreational sports activities, are not part of the regular mandatory teaching assignment.
-Therefore, no tenure rights are attached, pursuant to the Teacher Tenure Act, 122A.41 and the termination of those assignments is not subject to grievance arbitration.
+Therefore, no tenure rights are attached (i.e., receiving extended time is not guaranteed in future years), pursuant to the Teacher Tenure Act, 122A.41 and the termination of those assignments is not subject to grievance arbitration.